 Finally, you also need to take care of yourself.
 When you have to be strong for your children, it takes a toll on you.
 You feel pain as you imagine what it would be like to lose your own child.
 You may also need professional help to deal with this pain.
 Do not be too proud to seek that help.

-For additional reading, see the National Association of School Psychologists handout, A National Tragedy: Helping Children Cope.
+For additional reading, see the National Association of School Psychologists handout, Helping Children Cope With Terrorism: Tips for Families and Educators.